Procedure Guide ·Vaccination ·2026

 Recovery & Aftercare

-Most cats have no reaction at all.
-Mild side effects include slight soreness at the injection site, mild lethargy, and decreased appetite for 24-48 hours.
-Serious reactions (facial swelling, vomiting, difficulty breathing) are rare but require immediate veterinary attention.
-Monitor your cat for a few hours after vaccination.
+Most cats have no reaction.
+Mild side effects: soreness, lethargy, decreased appetite for 24-48 hours.
+Serious reactions (swelling, vomiting, difficulty breathing) are rare but need immediate attention.
+Monitor for a few hours after vaccination.
 Mild side effects resolve in 24-48 hours

 Total Cost - $50-$100/visit